Scoring Hub

 Scoring

-Points removed from a team's score for rule violations โ€” most commonly safety violations (illegal skills, improper mats, athletes out of bounds).
-Deductions are applied after judges submit their raw scores and are publicly announced.
+Points removed from a team's score for rule violations — most commonly safety violations (illegal skills, improper mats, athletes out of bounds), falls, and time or boundary errors.
+Deductions are applied after judges submit their raw scores.

 Driver